vearch/vearch/docs/APILowLevel.md

 ````

 ### search document by id on specify partition
-use this to get all data of the cluster, id can be [0, max_doc_id of the specify partition]
+use this to get all data of the cluster, id can be [0, max_docid] of the specify partition
+and max_docid and partition info can get by interface of cluter/health
 ````$xslt
 curl -XGET {{ROUTER}}/test_vector_db/vector_space/$partition_id/id
 ````